-PERFORMING REPAIRS MAY EXPOSE VOLTAGE SOURCES, MOVING PARTS OR COM-PRESSED AIR SOURCES.
+PERFORMING REPAIRS MAY EXPOSE VOLTAGE SOURCES, MOVING PARTS OR COMPRESSED AIR SOURCES.
 PERSONAL INJURY MAY OCCUR.
 PRIOR TO ATTEMPTING ANY REPAIRS, UNPLUG THE COMPRESSOR AND BLEED OFF TANK AIR PRESSURE.

 PROBLEM CAUSE CORRECTION Excessive tank pressure - safety valve pops off.
 Pressure switch does not shut off motor when compressor reaches "cut-out" pressure.
 Move the pressure switch lever to the "OFF" position.
 If the outfit doesn't shut off, and the electrical contacts are welded together, replace the pressure switch.
 Pressure switch "cut-out" too high.
 Return the outfit to Sears Service Center to check and adjust, or replace switch.
 Air leaks at fittings.
 Tube fittings are not tight enough.
 Tighten fittings where air can be heard escaping.
 Check fittings with soapy water solution.
-DO NOT OVER-TGHTEN.
-Air leaks at or inside check valve.
-Defective or dirty check valve.
-A defective check valve results in a constant air leak at the pressure release valve where there is pressure in the tank and the compressor is shut off.
-Remove and clean or replace check valve.
-Air leaks at pressure switch re- lease valve.
-Defective pressure switch release valve.
-Remove and replace the release valve.
-If the contacts are good, check to see if the pin in the bottom of the pressure release valve is stuck.
+DO NOT OVERTIGHTEN.
+Air leaks at pressure switch re- Defective pressure switch release Remove and replace the release valve. lease valve. valve.
+Check to see if the pin in the bottom of the pressure release valve is stuck.
 If it does not move freely, replace the valve.
-Defective check valve.
-A defective check valve results in a constant air leak at the pressure release valve when there is pressure in the tank and the compressor is shut off.
-Remove and clean or replace check valve.
-Air leaks in airtank or at airtank welds.
+Defective flapper valve in manifold.
+A defective flapper valve results in a constant air leak at the pressure release valve when there is pressure in the tank and the compressor is shut off.
+Remove and clean or replace valve.
+Check valve seat damaged.
+Inspect and replace upper manifold assembly.
+Airleaks in airtank or at airtank welds.
 Defective air tank.
 Air tank must be replaced.
 Do not repair the leak.
 WARNING DO NOT DRILL INTO, WELD OR OTHERWISE MODIFY AIR TANK OR IT WILL WEAKEN.
 THE TANK CAN RUPTURE OR EXPLODE.
 Air leaks between head and valve plate.
 Leaking seal.
 Torque head screws to 8 ft. lbs.
 If this does not stop leak, replace seal.
-Pressure reading on the regu- lated pressure gauge drops when an accessory is used.
+Pressure reading on the regulated pressure gauge drops when an accessory is used.
 It is normal for "some" pressure drop to occur.
 If there is an excessive amount of pressure drop when the accessory is used, adjust the regulator following the instructions on page 6.
-NOTE Adjust the regulated pressure under flow condi- tions (while accesory is being used).
+Adjust the regulated pressure under flow conditions (while accesory is being used).